lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 The overwhelming majority of scientists accept evolution as the best explanation for the diversity of life on Earth.
 It is **not** an 'argument from authority' fallacy to cite the scientific community for a scientific argument, as the consensus is based on the evidence acquired through the scientific method, not on opinions or beliefs of individuals with power.

 According to Pew Research Center, as of 2019, 98\% of scientists accept evolution, whether religious or not.
-This percentage is higher than.
+This percentage is higher than:

 The status of a scientific theory is completely independent of the general public's level of support for it.
 For example, among the American public (sources: [here](https://www.theatlantic.com/technology/archive/2014/04/a-majority-of-americans-question-the-science-of-the-big-bang/360976/), [here](https://www.forbes.com/sites/trevornace/2018/04/04/only-two-thirds-of-american-millennials-believe-the-earth-is-round/) and [here](https://news.gallup.com/poll/647594/majority-credits-god-humankind-not-creationism.aspx))